Outside of work, I enjoy playing badminton and swimming quite often. I'm also

 of AI-driven solutions in real-world scenarios.

-focus on the problem of
+We focus on the problem of Unsupervised Domain

-Unsupervised Domain Adaptation (UDA) for breast cancer
+Adaptation (UDA) for breast cancer detection from

-with breast abnormalities such as masses, asymmetries,
+such as masses, asymmetries, and micro-calcifications;

-techniques.
-Recognizing these challenges, we introduce a
+recognizing these challenges, we introduce a

-transformerbased Domain-invariant Mask Annealed Student
+transformer-based Domain-invariant Mask Annealed Student

 adaptively masks and reconstructs multiscale feature